colbyryan/colbyryan/README.md

 #### What I have been working on
-  - HTML/CSS
+  - Next.js
-  - Javascript
+  - React.js
-  - React
+  - Node.js
   - JSON
   - C#/.NET
   - SQL Server
   - Vue.js
   - Typescript
-  - Flutter
   - Tailwind
-  - Bootstrap

 A good way to reach me would be on my [website](http://colbyryan.github.io/personal-website) in the contact section!